-The credit card rewards system goes a little something like this: the more money you spend, the more credit card points you rack up toward whatever prize you have your eyes on.
-Once you hit a certain threshold, you can trade in those points for some kind of “reward”—usually equivalent to cash back, more points, or the ever-coveted airline miles.
+The credit card rewards system goes a little something like this: The more money you spend, the more points you rack up toward whatever prize you have your eyes on.
+Once you hit a certain amount of points, you can trade those puppies in for some kind of “reward”—usually equivalent to cash back, more points, or the ever-coveted airline miles.

-You collect points or “miles” based on how far you fly and how much you spend on your credit card (or how much credit card debt you have).
-Most travel rewards follow a straight one point equals one dollar guideline, but if you hit certain spending levels (by spending more on your credit card), you may be able to collect extra points.
-Over time, you build up points and can redeem them once you have enough.
+You collect points or “miles” based on how far (or how often) you fly and how much you spend on your credit card (or how much credit card debt you have).
+Most travel rewards follow the “one point equals one dollar” guideline, but if you hit certain spending levels (by spending even more on your credit card), you may be able to collect extra points.
+Over time, your points build up, and you can redeem them once you reach a certain level.

-But airlines only release a certain number of seats on the plane to be purchased with travel miles.
+Here’s the catch: Airlines only release a certain number of seats on the plane reserved for travelers with travel miles.
 That means when you try to cash in your miles, your options may be more limited than that flashy credit card brochure let on when you signed up.
-And don’t forget about blackout dates.
-If you want to use your points to visit grandma in Wyoming this Christmas . . . think again.
+And don’t forget about those blackout travel dates.
+If you were hoping to use your points to visit grandma in Wyoming this Christmas . . . think again.
 It turns out your travel dates aren’t redeemable with your credit card rewards points.

-Even if you are able to use your points to cash in on that “free” flight you’ve worked (and spent) so much for, you’re still going to be paying taxes and fees on your ticket.
-Suddenly, that “free” ticket doesn’t sound all that free anymore.
+But even if you are able to use your points to cash in on that “free” flight you’ve worked (and spent) so much for, you’re still going to be paying taxes and fees.
+Suddenly, that free flight isn’t all that free anymore, huh?

 1. The Allure of Cash Back, Points and Miles

 Cash back means actual money returned to your bank account, right?
 Not always.
 Cash back should mean that they send you a fistful of Benjamins, but sadly, this isn’t reality.
-This sneaky credit card incentive sometimes comes in the form of statement credits toward your balance (if you have one)—not actual dollars.
+This sneaky credit card incentive sometimes comes in the form of statement credits toward your balance (if you have one)—not actual dollars in your pocket.

 Let’s say your card offers airline miles and has an $80 annual fee.
-If you spend $8,000 on the card every year and pay it off each month, you’ll have accumulated enough to get the free ticket in three years.
+If you spend $8,000 on the card every year and pay it off each month, you’ll have racked up enough miles to get the free ticket in three years.
 Three years!
 And by that time, you’ll have spent $240 in annual fees alone.
 You could’ve already paid for your own flight with that money!

 3. Interest Rate Bait and Switch